dsindex/segm-lstm/README.md

   https://codedump.io/share/GsajBJMQJ50P/1/using-a-pre-trained-word-embedding-word2vec-or-glove-in-tensorflow
 - when train_emb.py is running, it is not possible to run train.py simultaneously. we need to figure out.
+- trained model from news corpus is week for verbal words. so we need to prepare a verbal corpus from somewhere.
+  - ex) '날이에요','싶나요','해요'
 ```